kaushaldhadse/Human-Activity-Recognition-Using-LSTM/README.md

 ## Introduction

-This project gives a step-by-step explanation on how to build a **Human activity Recognition (HAR) Model** using Deep Learning.
+This project gives an explanation on how to build a **Human activity Recognition (HAR) Model** using Deep Learning.

 Human Activity Recognition is a topic on which wide research is going on.
 These activities are recognized using the sensor readings.
 The main goal of this project is to train a Deep Learning model using these readings for this task.